skip to main content

 • Our Recent Achievements

-From the care cattle receive prior to transport to our plants, to care they receive prior to processing, Cargill works with suppliers to ensure animals are properly cared for and handled.
+From the care cattle receive prior to transport to our plants to the care they receive prior to processing, Cargill works with suppliers to ensure animals are properly cared for and handled.

 Humane handling on the farm/ranch

-We have met and continue to exceed our commitment that 90% of our U.S. feed yard cattle supply be purchased from yards that are Beef Quality Assurance (BQA) certified.
+We have met and continue to exceed our goal that 90% of our U.S. feed yard cattle supply be purchased from yards that are Beef Quality Assurance (BQA) certified.

-In Canada, our beef supply is raised in accordance to the Canadian Codes of Practice for the Care and Handling of Beef Cattle and Dairy Cattle.
+In Canada, our beef supply is raised in accordance with the Canadian National Farm Animal Care Council Code of Practice for the Care and Handling of Beef Cattle.
 Cargill supports the Verified Beef Production Plus standards for producers and is a technical contributor to this program.
 The vast majority (99%) of dairy cattle entering our beef supply chain originate from producers registered by ProAction, an on-farm assurance program of Dairy Farmers of Canada.
-This program focuses on animal welfare for dairy cows and includes animal care requirements based on the Canadian Code of Practice for the Care and Handling of Dairy Cattle and a third-party auditing program.
+This program focuses on animal welfare for dairy cows and includes animal care requirements based on both the Canadian National Farm Animal Care Council Code of Practice for the Care and Handling of Dairy Cattle and a third-party auditing program.
 Cargill also supports the Ontario Corn Fed Beef Quality Assurance program, which requires producers to have an independently audited feeding and management program.

 Humane handling at processing

-Dr. Grandin’s first center track restrainer was installed in our Schuyler, Nebraska, facility and has been widely replicated throughout the beef industry in the U.S., Canada and Australia, including other Cargill facilities.
+Cargill was the first major beef processor to incorporate Dr. Grandin’s cattle pen, serpentine walkway and center track restrainer system for reducing animal stress during cattle processing when it was installed at our Schuyler, Nebraska, beef plant in the early 1990s.
+This system has been widely replicated throughout the beef industry in the U.S., Canada and Australia, including at other Cargill facilities.

-We were the first major beef processor to install remote video auditing by a third-party provider at our North America processing facilities.
-Video streams of animal-people interactions during active handling periods are fed from cameras in our plant to trained third-party auditors who analyze them and provide feedback.
+Using remote video auditing (RVA) technology, video streams of animal-people interactions during active handling periods are fed from cameras in our plant to trained auditors who analyze them and provide feedback.

-Additionally, daily or per-shift audits are conducted by U.S. and Canadian government regulatory authorities - U.S. Department of Agriculture’s Food Safety Inspection Service and Canadian Food Inspection Agency.
+Audits are conducted daily by PAACO-certified personnel, Cargill’s Food Safety, Quality and Regulatory team and yearly by a third party.
+These audits and all our cattle processing standards across the U.S. and Canada are based on Meat Institute guidelines.
+Additionally, daily or per-shift audits are conducted by U.S. and Canadian government regulatory authorities: U.S. Department of Agriculture’s Food Safety Inspection Service (FSIS) and Canadian Food Inspection Agency (CFIA).

-Learn more about how cattle are handled in Cargill’s beef processing plants in a North American Meat Institute video filmed at our Fort Morgan, Colorado, beef processing facility.
+Learn more about how cattle are handled in Cargill’s beef processing plants in a Meat Institute video filmed at our Fort Morgan, Colorado, beef processing facility.

 Humane transport

-In the U.S., Cargill supports the National Cattlemen’s Beef Association certification program for all cattle transporters in North America, and played a key role in the development of the program as a technical advisor because we believe in educating transporters in best practices to assure optimal animal welfare outcomes.
-All drivers delivering cattle to our U.S. slaughter plants are certified by the Beef Quality Assurance Transportation and Training Certification Program (BQAT) for cattle transporters.
+All drivers delivering cattle to our U.S. slaughter plants are certified by the Beef Quality Assurance Transportation (BQAT) Training and Certification Program for cattle transporters.
+We also played a key role in the development of the program as a technical advisor because we believe in educating transporters in best practices to assure optimal animal welfare outcomes.

 In Canada, transporters delivering cattle to our plants adhere to the Canadian Code of Practice for the Care and Handling of Farm Animals for Transportation.
 We also support the Canadian Livestock Transport Certification Program and serve as a technical contributor.